mario-iliev/store-me/README.md

 ## deleteStoreMe

+#### Delete values from the state

-In some spcific cases it could be useful to delete some state.
+In specific cases it could be useful to delete some state.

 ```js
 import { useStoreMe, deleteStoreMe } from "store-me";